Bert Baston: World War I service

 During World War I Baston served with the 17th Company of the 5th Marine Regiment.
 He was a captain and fought in France.
 He suffered a critical leg injury while serving in the Battle of Belleau Wood, with a hole in his leg "big enough to stick a broom handle through," according to family lore.
 Awarded the Navy Cross, his official citation reads:

 The Navy Cross is presented to Albert P. Baston, First Lieutenant, U.S. Marine Corps, for extraordinary heroism while serving with the 5th Regiment (Marines), 2d Division, A.E.F. in action near Château-Thierry, France.
 Although shot in both legs while leading his platoon through the woods at Hill 142, near Château-Thierry, France, on June 6, 1918, Lieutenant Baston refused treatment until he had personally assured himself that every man in his platoon was under cover and in good firing position.

-The story of Baston's 5th Marine Regiment forms a key lesson of Marine Corps lore: It was in WWI and at Belleau Wood where Marines of the 5th earned the nickname Devil Dog.
+The story of Baston's 5th Marine Regiment forms a key lesson of Marine Corps lore: It was in WWI and at Belleau Wood where Marines of the 5th earned the nickname Devil Dogs.